 Well-kept records are essential to good safeguarding practice.
 Hemlington Hall is clear about the need to record any concerns, discussions held, decisions made and reasons for those decisions about a child or children within its care.
-All staff will follow the school's information sharing and recording polices to ensure recording keeping is compliant.
+All staff will follow the school's information sharing and recording polices to ensure recording keeping is compliant and in line with the General Data Protection Regulations 2018.